In Baltimore, these two architects are showing how identity differences can enliven a city

 That’s when a fellow artist and filmmaker, Elissa Blount Moorhead, suggested they come to Baltimore.
 Moorhead had moved to the city’s Reservoir Hill neighborhood and had enticed several other Black artists to move there as well, starting what has since become a vibrant community of creatives.

 Young bought a 19th-century brownstone rowhouse not far from Moorhead.
 “My wife and I like the Scandinavian minimalist thing, but at the same time, we’re lovers of African and Black culture,” Young says.
-“We were interested in where we could we put those elements into a house.”
+“We were interested in where we could put those elements into a house.”

 Young wanted an architect that “wasn’t just going to do what I see in every house in L.A.,” he says.
 “I was looking for an architect that was going to have vision, and that understood us.”